Select Language

 • Grade 3 - 4 - ELA/Math M-STEP

-For the purpose of screening for placement in the Academically Talented Programs, the following assessments may be used:
+For the purpose of screening for placement in the Academically Talented Programs, the following assessment may be used:

 Students who move into South Lyon Community Schools who attended an academically talented program in their previous district are evaluated for placement or screening on an individual basis.